 Narrow: Bilingual language acquisition, heritage language development, grammar acquisition, bilingual and dual language education, critical language awareness, culturally sustaining pedagogy, second language pedagogy, typical and atypical development

 My research reflects an interest in exploring issues in bilingualism with direct implications for teachers in the classroom and for bilingual communities in the U.S. I focus on bilingual language acquisition in children who are both heritage speakers and second language (L2) learners, and how a child’s two languages interact and change over the course of development.
 Through a variety of quantitative experimental methods, I explore the impact of external factors including bilingual education, age of acquisition, quality and quantity of input and sociolinguistic background.
 The primary purpose of my research program is to strengthen theoretical and empirical connections so that the knowledge gained can become directly accessible to a wider audience.

-Sánchez, L., Goldin, M., Hur, E., Jimenez, A., López-Otero, J., Markovits, J., Thane, P., Austin, J. (submitted).
+Sánchez, L., Goldin, M., Hur, E., Jimenez, A., López-Otero, J., Markovits, J., Thane, P., Austin, J. (accepted).
 Input and the development of pragmatic knowledge in heritage bilingual children: Acceptance of null and overt subjects in Spanish and English.

 Goldin, M. (2021).
 Language activation in dual language schools: the development of subject-verb agreement in the English and Spanish of heritage speaker children.
 International Journal of Bilingual Education and Bilingualism, 1-22.

 Goldin, M., Syrett, K., Sánchez, L. (2021).
 Perspective-taking with deictic motion verbs in Spanish: What we learn about semantics and the lexicon from heritage child speakers and adults.
 Frontiers in Psychology, 12.